Looking for free interoception resources?

 A toilet roll with a smiley face drawn on it, held in place by a toilet seat and lid.

-For example, we might learn that a certain feeling means we need to pee, and that becomes our motivation to get to the bathroom in time.
-Similarly, when it comes to pooping, we may notice a particular sensation and come to understand that it means we need to poop.
-This feeling then serves as a signal, motivating us to find a toilet so we can eliminate it safely and effectively.
+For example, we might learn that a certain pressure feeling in our low belly area means we need to pee, and that becomes our drive to get to the bathroom in time.
+Similarly, when it comes to pooping, we may notice a particularly full and tight sensation in our bowels and come to understand that it means we need to poop.
+The sensations then serve as a signal, motivating us to find a toilet so we can eliminate it safely and effectively.

 Why Doesn’t External Reinforcement Work?